 Abstract.
-The Convective Cloud Field Model (CCFM) attempts to address some of the shortcomings of both the commonly-used bulk mass-flux parameterisations, and those using a prescribed spectrum of clouds.
-By considering the cloud spectrum as a competitive system where cloud types interact through their environment in competition for convective available potential energy (CAPE), the constraint is able to represent discovering the convergence of the available potential energy (CAPE).

-5 the spectrum is able to respond dynamically to changes in the environment.
-An explicit Lagrangian entraining plume model for each cloud type allows the representation of convective cloud microphysics, paving the way for the study of aerosol-convection interactions at the global scale where their impact remains highly uncertain.
+The Convective Cloud Field Model (CCFM) attempts to address some of the shortcomings of both the commonly used bulk mass-flux parameterisations and those using a prescribed spectrum of clouds.
+By considering the cloud spectrum as a competitive system in which cloud types interact through their environment in competition for convective available potential energy (CAPE), the spectrum is able to respond dynamically to changes in the environment.
+An explicit Lagrangian entraining plume model for each cloud type allows for the representation of convective-cloud microphysics, paving the way for the study of aerosol-convection interactions at the global scale where their impact remains highly uncertain.

 In this paper, we introduce a new treatment of convective triggering, extending the entraining plume model below cloud base to explicitly represent the unsaturated thermals which initiate convection.
-This allows for a realistic vertical velocity to develop at cloud base, so that the cloud microphysics can begin with physically-based activation of cloud condensation nuclei (CCN).
+This allows for a realistic vertical velocity to develop at cloud base, so that the cloud microphysics can begin with physically based activation of cloud condensation nuclei (CCN).
 We evaluate this new version of CCFM in the context of the global model ECHAM6-HAM, comparing its performance to the standard Tiedtke-Nordeng parameterisation used in that model.

-We find that the spatiotemporal distribution of precipitation is improved, both against a climatology from the Global Precipitation Climatology Project (GPCP) and also against diurnal cycles from the Tropical Rainfall Measurement Mission (TRMM) with a reduced tendency for precipitation to peak too early in the afternoon.
+We find that the spatio-temporal distribution of precipitation is improved, both against a climatology from the Global Precipitation Climatology Project (GPCP) and also against diurnal cycles from the Tropical Rainfall Measurement Mission (TRMM) with a reduced tendency for precipitation to peak too early in the afternoon.
 Cloud cover is quite sensitive to the vertical level from which the dry convection is initiated, but when this is chosen appropriately the cloud cover compares well with that from Tiedtke-Nordeng.

-CCFM can thus perform as well as, or better than, the standard scheme while providing additional capabilities to represent convective cloud microphysics and dynamic cloud morphology at the global scale.
+CCFM can thus perform as well as, or better than, the standard scheme while providing additional capabilities to represent convective-cloud microphysics and dynamic cloud morphology at the global scale.